yaelhm/Classification-model/README.md

 # Classification-model

 # Overview
-## Important:
-this code is built on fast.ai version 1.6.
+This code is built on fast.ai version 1.6.
 If you have version 2, please downgrade.

 # Data organization

+# Included files

+# Citation

+# Authors